 Medieval anatomists had a pretty good understanding of the physiology of the gut, and are the ones who gave the intestinal sections their names, which are still used today in modern anatomy.
 When they weren't moralizing about the organs, they got metaphorical about them.
 In 1535, the Spanish doctor Andrés Laguna noted that because the intestines "carry the chyle and all the excrement through the entire region of the stomach as if through the Ocean Sea," they could be likened to "those tall ships which as soon as they have crossed the ocean come to Rouen with their cargoes on their way to Paris but transfer their cargoes at Rouen into small boats for the last stage of the journey up the Seine."

 Your intestines take up a whole lot of square footage inside you.
-"The surface area of the intestines if laid out flat would cover two tennis courts," Zaph says.
+"The surface area of the intestines, if laid out flat, would cover two tennis courts," Colby Zaph, a professor of immunology in the department of biochemistry and molecular biology at Melbourne's Monash University, tells Mental Floss.
 The small intestine alone is about 20 feet long, and the large intestine about 5 feet long.

-"The intestines have to discriminate between good things—food, water, vitamins, good bacteria—and bad things—infectious organisms like viruses, parasites and bad bacteria," Zaph says.
-Researchers don't entirely know how the intestines do this, but they do know that "good bacteria don't live in the mucus layer close to the intestinal epithelial cells."
-Zaph explains that while your intestines are designed to keep dangerous bacteria contained, infectious microbes can sometimes penetrate your immune system through your intestines.
+"The intestines have to discriminate between good things—food, water, vitamins, good bacteria—and bad things, such as infectious organisms like viruses, parasites and bad bacteria," Zaph says.
+Researchers don't entirely know how the intestines do this.
+Zaph says that while your intestines are designed to keep dangerous bacteria contained, infectious microbes can sometimes penetrate your immune system through your intestines.

-The lining of the small intestine is covered in tiny finger-like protrusions known as villi.
-These villi are then covered in even tinier protrusions called microvilli, which help capture food particles to absorb nutrients, and help move food on to the large intestine.
+The lining of the small intestine is blanketed in tiny finger-like protrusions known as villi.
+These villi are then covered in even tinier protrusions called microvilli, which help capture food particles to absorb nutrients, and move food on to the large intestine.

 Your small intestine "is the sole point of food and water absorption," Zaph says.
 Without it, "you'd have to be fed through the blood."